 Public

-Decentering Traditional Perspectives: Your work (such as Toward Decentering the New Testament) is highly regarded for pushing biblical interpretation past traditional, monolithic frameworks toward global diversity, minoritized hermeneutics, and intercultural dialogue.
+• Decentering Traditional Frameworks: Through works like Toward Decentering the New Testament, I move biblical interpretation beyond monolithic structures toward global diversity and intercultural dialogue.

-Structural Justice & Solidarity: From your foundational work on Christ’s Body in Corinth to your recent deep dive into Justice and the Parables of Jesus, you are seen as an author who doesn't just treat the text as an ancient relic, but applies a lens of political philosophy and compensatory justice to challenge modern structures of inequality.
+• Structural Justice & Solidarity: From Christ’s Body in Corinth to Justice and the Parables of Jesus, I apply political philosophy and compensatory justice to ancient texts, challenging modern systems of inequality.

 2. An Interdisciplinary Bridge-Builder

-Theology and the Mind: Your integration of theological anthropology with cognitive science, psychological integration, and the active role of the mind signals to the academic community that you are committed to a holistic understanding of faith and mental well-being.
+• Theology and the Mind: By integrating theological anthropology with cognitive science, I advocate for a holistic understanding of faith and mental well-being.

-East-West Philosophical Dialogue: Your engagement with comparative wisdom literature—specifically reading the parables of Jesus alongside the Dao De Jing—demonstrates a rare capacity to foster cross-cultural philosophical solidarity.
+• East-West Philosophical Dialogue: My comparative study of the parables of Jesus and the Dao De Jing fosters rare cross-cultural solidarity and philosophical depth.

 3. A Transformed and Transformative Educator